vlbee/gittalk2019/README.md

 - Rebase master onto your branch

 ## 8. keep your commit history slick with interactive rebasing

+#### Before trying out interactive rebase, learn to use `git commit --amend` which lets you edit the last commit on a branch

 **Warning:** *Never rebase a branch someone else has pulled and is also working on.
 Only safe to use in "one branch, one owner" situations*